Skip to main content

 Debugging TypeScript in the browser

-There are of course ways that we can do to overcome this and in this article we are going to be discussing how to debug TypeScript in web browsers by using source maps.
+There are ways around this.
+Here we’ll look at how to debug TypeScript in web browsers using source maps.

 Source maps

-Source maps are special files that get created explicitly for JavaScript or CSS files.
-The idea is simple - imagine a bunch of JavaScript files or even SASS generated CSS files that get minified and concatinated in one single file.
-There's no way that we can debug using these files in the browser.
+Source maps are special files created for JavaScript or CSS files.
+The idea is simple.
+Imagine a bunch of JavaScript files (or SASS-generated CSS files) that get minified and concatenated into a single file.
+There’s no way to debug using those files in the browser.

-Having a source map will allow us to map our minified (or otherwise modified files) to their sources and be able to view the source in the browser.
+A source map lets us map our minified (or otherwise modified) files back to their sources, so we can view the original code in the browser.

-On top of being able to see the original source we can also add breakpoints easily and further debug our application.
+On top of seeing the original source, we can also set breakpoints and step through our application.

 Generate source maps